filecoin-project/lotus-docs/content/en/tutorials/lotus/import-data-from-ipfs.md

 weight: 120
 toc: true
 ---

+{{< alert icon="warning" >}}
+The import data from IPFS in Lotus has been deprecated as part of the deprecating the dealmaking pathway in Lotus.
+Check out: https://github.com/filecoin-project/lotus/pull/11661 for more context
+{{< /alert >}}

 Lotus supports making deals with data stored in [IPFS](https://ipfs.tech), without having to re-import it into lotus.